ethereum/ethereum-org-website/src/content/developers/docs/mev/index.md

 Sandwich trading is another common method of MEV extraction.

 To sandwich, a searcher will watch the mempool for large DEX trades.
-For instance, suppose someone wants to buy 10,000 UNI (or some other large amount of UNI) with DAI on Uniswap.
+For instance, suppose someone wants to buy 10,000 UNI with DAI on Uniswap.
 A trade of this magnitude will have a meaningful impact the UNI/DAI pair, potentially significantly raising the price of UNI relative to DAI.

 A searcher can calculate the approximate price impact of this large trade on the UNI/DAI pair and execute an optimal buy order immediately _before_ the large trade, buying UNI cheaply, then execute a sell order immediately _after_ the large trade, selling it for the higher price caused by the large order.